-These 10 billionaires (plus one honorable mention) give partial credit for their success and happiness to physical fitness.
-Here’s what each of them have to say.
+In the following list, these 10 billionaires (plus one honorable mention) give partial credit for their success and happiness to physical fitness.
+Here’s what each of them has to say.

 1. Richard Branson | Founder, Virgin Group

-Branson, worth a reported $5 billion, said his physical activities, which can include swimming, Bikram Yoga, rock climbing, running, and weight lifting, give him at least four additional hours of productivity each day.
+Branson, worth a reported $4.5 billion, said his physical activities, which include swimming, Bikram Yoga, rock climbing, running, and weight lifting, give him at least four additional hours of productivity each day.

 “I definitely can achieve twice as much by keeping fit,” Branson has said in the past.
 “It keeps the brain functioning well.”